Can you become a journalist without a journalism degree?

 This article is focused more on columnists, news scribes, or those who do the writing and editing part.

-But since the term journalist applies to various professionals, we must discuss briefly some of them, at least in passing:
+But since the term journalist applies to various professionals, here are the main types of journalists:

 - Broadcasters – These are the men and women who read and comment on the news on television or radio.
 Usually, the news or scripts are written by others, though some of them write their own reports.